Active Transport as a Mechanism of Microphase Selection in Biomolecular Condensates: Three Dimensional Simulations

 Figure~\ref{fig:3}(a) shows that the finite-$q$ instability quantitatively predicts the steady‐state droplet size $L$.
-For large $e$, coarsening arrests and $L$ remains finite, while for small $e$, droplets continue growing, following the characteristic $\hht^{1/3}$ growth law during the whole simulation time of up to $\hht=5 \times 10^4$ (data in SI Appendix), indicating macrophase separation.
-Although the transition from microphase to macrophase separation is predicted by the theory, it occurs at a higher value of $e$ than theoretically predicted.
-This behavior is independent of the noise level and also observed in the simulations of the approximate model employed for the stability analysis (see SI Appendix).
+For large $e$, coarsening arrests and $L$ remains finite, while for small $e$, droplets continue growing, following the characteristic $\hht^{1/3}$ growth law during the whole simulation time of up to $\hht=5 \times 10^4$ (data in SI), which is characteristic of macrophase separation.
+The transition from microphase to macrophase separation predicted by the linear theory is reproduced by the simulations, but the boundary lies at a slightly higher $e$ than the analytic $e_c$.
+The offset is present in the simplified-model simulations as well (see SI).
+This observation is consistent with the phase behavior of the corresponding effective equilibrium system, where Lifshitz points are generally known to be unstable in three dimensions, and preempted by a multiphase equilibrium point in block copolymer/homopolymer mixtures\cite{vorselaars2020instability}.

-Panel~(b) presents midplane snapshots of $\phi_1$ for three values of $e$ and quench depths $\Delta \tau=\tau-\tau_c$, comparing simulations without and with noise ($C=0$ and $C_0=0.2$).
-At $\Delta \tau = 0$, the noise-free system remains homogeneous as expected for small $e$, but develops structure for larger $e$.
-This suggests that the spinodal of the full model lies slightly above that of the approximate model used in the stability analysis.
-Indeed, no structure formation is observed at $\Delta \tau=0$ in the simulations of the approximate model (SI Appendix).
-Interestingly, introducing noise induces droplet formation even at the spinodal in both models.
-However, the morphology of existing structures appears largely unaffected by noise.